We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 We shouldn’t feel guilty about these purchases.
 But we need to put them into context with our current goals.
 Which could mean saving small chunks of money over a more extended period to purchase something we want.
 Maybe it is a new computer or the latest 4K HDR tv.

 We want to avoid the death cycle of feeling like we have to purchase the latest technology to be happy.
-Learning to enjoy what we have is a skill that will save us money and make us think what is worth the cost.
+Learning to enjoy what we have is a skill that will save us money and make us think about what is worth the cost.
 I have spent a lot of money on expensive tv’s in the past that we couldn’t afford, and I’ve 100% regretted those purchases.

-It is much better to own something that you can pay for with cash and not go into debt.
+It is much better to own something that you can pay for with cash and not debt.
 When it takes you 1-2 years to fully pay for a TV, there is something about that purchase that stings.
 You aren’t just purchasing an item, but you are also taking on those extra payments and spending future income.
 Is that new $5,000 TV worth two years playing catch up?

 Purchasing a Large Home